mist64/cbmbus_doc/7 JiffyDOS.md

 * JiffyDOS receive (device to controller, TALK)
 * JiffyDOS LOAD (device to controller, TALK on channel 1)

-Because the controller always initiates the timed transmission window, the send and receive protocols of JiffyDOS are not symmetric, which is why unlike with Standard Serial, there are two separate protocols depending on the direction of transmission.
+Because the controller always initiates the timed transmission window, the send and receive protocols of JiffyDOS are not symmetric, which is why, unlike with Standard Serial, there are two separate protocols depending on the direction of transmission.
 This is also why one-to-many communcation is not possible.
 Whenever JiffyDOS is detected, regular TALK/LISTEN sessions use one of these protocols.

 The dedicated LOAD protocol is a variant of the receive protocol that is optimized for transmitting a complete Commodore DOS "PRG" file in one go.
 It is used if the controller sends a TALK on the magic channel number 1 if there is an open file on channel 0.